cDanowski/smle/documentation/SMLE_Manual.md

 ### Instantiate and Edit new SensorML Document based on selected Template

-After selecting a template (and providing a new identifier) you may click on the button **Create sensor description from template**.
+After selecting a template (and optionally providing a new identifier) you may click on the button **Create sensor description from template**.
 This will instantiate a new SensorML document using the selected template to provide the necessary SensorML elements and insert predefined values.
 The application switches to the **edit view**, where the elements of the SensorML document are displayed.
 It allows to *add* new metadata within various elements of the sensor description or *edit* existing properties.

 ![Create from Template - Instantiate Template](images/create_from_Template_fill_template.png)*Create from Template - Instantiate Template*

 The embedded frame characterizes the selected *Hydrolab Conductivity Sensor* as a **Physical System** offering appropriate editable properties for its sensor description.
-Another *description type / sensor type* is **Physical Component**, whose roles will be explained in section [Create new SensorML Document](#create-new-sensorml-documents).
+Another *description type / sensor type* is **Physical Component**, whose role is explained later in section [Create new SensorML Document](#create-new-sensorml-documents).
 The **edit view** provides editable fields within the mentioned embedded frame.
-By default, some descriptive properties (such as the field ***Description***) are hidden from the user.
+By default, some properties are hidden from the user (such as the field ***Description***).
 To show all editable properties, you have to check the respective ***Show all*** field located at the top of the frame.
 Via the ***Reset*** button on its right, all manual edits can be reset to their initial state.

 Concerning the editable fields, the embedded frame first contains an area with basic general properties such as ***GML ID*** or the ***Identifier***.
 If specified earlier, the ***Value*** property of ***Identifier*** stores the unique identifier, which can still be modified.
 Other thematically related properties are grouped by inner cyanic coloured collapsible elements.
 E.g. in the upper figure there are two collapsible sections visible, first the collapsed ***Keywords*** section and second the expanded ***Identification*** section.
 On expansion, they reveal editable properties.

 The process of adding new information uses a nested window design to resemble the hierarchy of the added item.
 As an example, the subsequent series of figures shows how to add *contact information*.
 Notice how with each new hierarchy level a new nested window appears, where you can add/enter new information.
-To close a nested windows, you may either use the **Close** button on the top right of the window or click on the vertically oriented name of a previous hierarchy element on the left.
+To close a nested window, you may either use the **Close** button on the top right of the window or click on the vertically oriented name of a previous hierarchy element on the left.

 1. Navigate to the **Contacts** collapsible of the SensorML document and expand it.
 Click on the **create element** button, which creates a new *Contacts* element. ![Create from Template - Edit Properties - Click on 'create element' in 'Contacts' Section](images/add_information/contacts_click_createElement.png)*Create from Template - Edit Properties - Click on 'create element' in 'Contacts' Section*